Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Results and Discussion

 \subsection{Comparison with existing catalogs}

-The most recent WD--MS catalog provided by \citet{Rebassa2021} targetted candidates within 100 pc using \gaia\ -DR2, similar to the distance cut-off we have used in this study.
+The most recent WD--MS catalog provided by RM21 targeted candidates within 100 pc using \gaia\ -DR2, similar to the distance cut-off we have used in this study.
 However, their targets were sources that appear between the MS and the WD cooling sequence on the optical CMD of \gaia.
 As a result, they were more sensitive to sources where both the WD and the MS have shared contribution towards the total optical flux, and all of their 112 WD--MS candidates reside in the gap between MS and WDs on \gaia 's CMD.
-In contrast, our targets were selected via a shift between the UV CMD, where our candidates reside completely where the WDs are expected to, and the optical CMD, where the majority (71 out of a total 92) of our WD--MS candidates reside on the MS, while the others reside in the gap region.
-As a result, our catalog is complementary to that of \citet{Rebassa2021}; we preferentially find hotter, younger, and smaller WDs around MS stars where the WD usually has little contribution to the total optical flux.
+In contrast, our targets were selected via a shift between the UV CMD, where our candidates reside completely where the WDs are expected to, and the optical CMD, where the majority (80 out of a total 94) of our WD--MS candidates reside on the MS, while the others reside in the gap region.
+As a result, our catalog is complementary to that of RM21. \autoref{compare} compares the estimated mass, radius, and $\teff$ of the WDs identified in this study (blue) with those found in RM21 (orange).
+It is clear that we detect hotter, heavier, and smaller WDs in our catalog of WD--MS binaries compared to those found by RM21.